-After a powerful storm early on Tuesday, March 3 left at least twenty-five deaths and extensive damage in several counties in central Tennessee, ReedGroup is keeping our colleagues, their families, and all Tennesseans in our thoughts.
+After a powerful storm early on Tuesday, March 3 left at least twenty-five deaths and extensive damage in several counties in central Tennessee, ReedGroup kept our colleagues, their families, and all Tennesseans in our thoughts.
 We’re committed to serving our clients’ employees with compassion.
-Here are some reminders and considerations when it comes to disability, leave, and accommodation management during a natural disaster.
+Here are some reminders and considerations when it comes to disability, accommodation management, employee leave eligibility and absence management during a natural disaster.

 In addition, because mail delivery may be halted and power outages might impact people’s ability to access email or forms on the internet, be prepared to resend eligibility and form notices to those in the tornado-impacted areas.

-Disability benefits pay: For disability benefits that are scheduled to be paid this and next week, plan administrators should be prepared stop payment on checks and/or resend them to a different address for employees who need their disability pay and have evacuated or relocated.
+For disability benefits that are scheduled to be paid during or the week after a natural disaster, plan administrators should be prepared stop payment on checks and/or resend them to a different address for employees who need their disability pay and have evacuated or relocated.
 Encourage plan participants to sign up for direct deposit at this time, if possible.

-- An employee with an existing nervous or stress disorder might have his or her condition exacerbated by the tornado experience and need time off to recover or an accommodation to adjust to the stress.
+- An employee with an existing nervous or stress disorder might have his or her condition exacerbated by the natural disaster experience and need time off to recover or an accommodation to adjust to the stress.

 - An employee with a bad back or other physical ailment might need FMLA time or an ADA accommodation because of aggravating the condition while cleaning up after the tornado.